VIRGINIA WESTERN COMMUNITY COLLEGE 2022-2023 SUMMARY OF PROGRAMS FOR HIGH SCHOOL STUDENTS

 DE courses are courses high school students may take to earn credit toward their high school diploma while simultaneously earning college credit through VWCC.
 The courses are taught in RCPS classrooms by RCPS teachers who are also serving as credentialed instructors for VWCC.
 The number of VWCC credits that a student may earn in a high school course varies from course to course.
 Many course credits earned through VWCC are transferable to four-year universities.

 In order to earn VWCC college credit for DE courses, RCPS students must apply for admission to VWCC.
 Complete information explaining how to apply explaining the requirements is found on the Virginia Western Dual Enrollment Website.
 RCPS school counselors will work with students to help navigate the admissions process.
-Part of the admissions process involves taking and earning a qualifying score on the Virginia Placement Test, administered at VWCC.
+Part of the admissions process includes VWCC admission requirements.
+These can be located on the VWCC site under Enrollment Admission Criteria.
 Students and parents need to know that once a student registers for a VWCC course, he or she is officially a VWCC student and must follow VWCC policies regarding grading and withdrawing from a class.

 Grades earned for VWCC courses are a component of student’s official college transcript; students should, therefore, approach dual enrollment courses with the appropriate level of responsibility, dedication to study, and commitment to meeting VWCC deadlines.
 Students should be aware that grading policies in many VWCC courses are different from RCPS grading policies and it is, therefore, possible for the VWCC to be different from the grade earned for the high school transcript.
 In the event a student withdraws from a dual enrollment course, it is the student’s responsibility to understand how such withdrawal may impact the college transcript and make sure that VWCC add/drop and withdrawal deadlines are met.
 Students must also notify their school counselor at their high school of any VWCC course withdrawals.